treweathers/Java_Developer/review/Study.md

 * GeeksforGeeks Java Programming: https://www.geeksforgeeks.org/java/

-### Java CodeSignal Certification – Practice Quiz (with Answers)
+### Java CodeSignal Certification – Practice Quiz (with Answers)🥇
-1. Which of the following is a valid main method signature in Java?: B
+1. Which of the following is a valid main method signature in Java?
+B
 * A. public void main(String[] args
 * B. **public static void main(String[] args)**
 * C. static void Main(String args[])
 * D. void public static main(String args[])

-2. What is the output of the following code?: D int a = 5, b = 2;
+2. What is the output of the following code?
+D int a = 5, b = 2;
 System.out.println(a / b);
 * A. 2